Paperlike Screen Protector Review

 Application Process

-Applying a screen protector can feel like a daunting task, especially for someone as clumsy as me.
-“What if I mess up?” was a common question I asked myself multiple times throughout the process.
+Applying a screen protector can feel daunting, especially for someone as clumsy as me.

-Now, you clean your iPad.
-I used the Paperlike Screen Cleaning Kit.
-However, their included wet wipes and dry wipe will also do.
+Clean your iPad.
+Their included wet wipes and dry wipes will do.
 Now, you peel off the sticker, sort out the bubbles by using a credit card, and voila, you are done.

 Overall Experience